deepanshumehtaa/AlekSIS-Core/docs/admin/04_celery_redis.rst

 For other operating systems please look into their package index.

-Enable redis in AlekSIS Configuration
+Enable redis in AlekSIS configuration
 -------------------------------------

 To enable the Celery broker in your AlekSIS instance, add the following to your ``/etc/aleksis/aleksis.toml``::